 If production has been suspended and then resumed, the Engineer may order a CTP between tests taken by process control and acceptance testing persons to assure the test results are within the permissible ranges shown in Table 13-1 of CP 13.
 Check test results shall not be included in process control testing.
 The Region Materials Engineer shall be called upon to resolve differences if a CTP shows unresolved differences beyond the ranges shown in Table 13-1 of CP 13.

 Independent Assurance Testing.
 The sample for the IAT will be a split sample of the Contractor’s process control test.
 The Department’s representative performing verification tests shall also use a split sample of the Contractor’s process control test and participate in the IAT.
-The IAT for flexural strength will be the average flexural strength of four test beams prepared according to the requirements of Section 106 and cured for seven days in the field before being transferred to the IAT lab.
-IAT specimens will be tested at 28 days.

 Testing Schedule.
 All samples used to determine Incentive or Disincentive payment by quality level formulas per Section 105 will be selected by a stratified random process.

-Table 106-2

-TESTING SCHEDULE - ITEM 412 PORTLAND CEMENT CONCRETE

-PAVEMENT, FLEXURAL STRENGTH CRITERIA